jyw321/MD-Project/README.md

 ## Where to Go ##
-* For transfer contents from standard-MD formatted discs to local computer, visit [here](Standard MD.md).
+* To transfer contents from standard-MD formatted discs to local computer, visit [here](Standard-MD.md)
-* For transfer contents from Hi-MD formatted discs to local computer, visit [here](Hi-MD.md)
+* To transfer contents from Hi-MD formatted discs to local computer, visit [here](Hi-MD.md)

 ## My Equipment ##
 * iMac (macOS Catalina version 10.15.7)